 In many ways, most crowdfunding sites like Kickstarter serve as big focus groups.
 We recently wrote about this in Design a Successful Product: 6 Product Design Best Practices from Kickstarter.

-Listen to customer service / support
+Listen to customer service

-Wouldn’t it be great to have a built-in direct line to your customers?
+Wouldn’t it be great to have a built-in direct line for your customers?
 If only there were a way you could communicate directly with them and find out exactly what they thought about your product.

 The good news is that you have the resources to do just that!
 Look no further than your customer service team.